MartSten/Cloud-assignment-1_Simple-API-on-Heroku/README.md

 The application is an API that fetches some information about a github project using the github API and a user provided url.

-The application is currently running at https://fierce-temple-17877.herokuapp.com
+The application is currently running on Heroku!

-You can test it here: https://fierce-temple-17877.herokuapp.com/projectinfo/v1/github.com/MartSten/ob1 You can also try it on any other github repository by changing the github.com/MartSten/ob1 part for any other repo
+You can test it here: https://fierce-temple-17877.herokuapp.com/projectinfo/v1/github.com/MartSten/ob1

+You can also try it on any other github repository by changing the github.com/MartSten/ob1 part for any other repo